content-manager-sdk/Community/Samples/ServiceAPI/Connectors/OpenAPI/ReadMe.md

 # Open API Definition

 [OpenAPI](https://oai.github.io/Documentation/), formerly know as [Swagger](https://swagger.io/), is a standard for defining RESTful web service interfaces.
-OpenAPI can be used to assit in the design, development and testing of a web service.
+OpenAPI can be used to assist in the design, development and testing of a web service.

 ## Usage in ServiceAPI

 The CM ServiceAPI was designed and developed prior to the popularization of OpenAPI but it is possible to build an OpenAPI definition document to represent a subset of the ServiceAPI operations.
-One approach would be to use the same code generation tools used to build the ServiceAPI itself, unfortunately this results in an OpneAPI document so large and complex that it is difficult to use by human beings and causes some of the OpenAPI tools to fail.
+One approach would be to use the same code generation tools used to build the ServiceAPI itself, unfortunately this results in an OpenAPI document so large and complex that it is difficult to use by human beings and causes some of the OpenAPI tools to fail.
 An alternate approach is to build an OpenAPI specification to suite the needs of the consumer, this definition is a starting point for this approach.

 ## YAML